imarc/handbook/strategy.markdown

 iMarc is a full service web agency located north of Boston.
 Learn more at http://imarc.net.

+## Goals

+The goal of all strategy activity is to produce a blueprint for the application or site that iMarc has contracted to deliver.

+Strategy sanity checks recommendations from the proposal with client needs.
+Strategy deliverables override recommendations from the proposal where necessary and agreed upon by the client.

+When proposals specify time or cost budget for production, strategy deliverables must define a project that can be easily produced within those limitations.

 ## Key Terms

 Deliverable
-: A document or similar work product you can give to someone.
+: A document or similar *work product* you can give to someone.

 Activity or Task
 : Something you *do*.
 It is not a deliverble.

 Scope
-: How many hours are allocated to the project, and any mandatory features.
-Scope is defined by a [Proposal](#proposal) or a [Statement of Work](#statementofworksow), and should be restated in the Functional Requirements or Production Specification.
+: The number of *hours* are allocated to the project, and mandatory *features*.
+Scope is defined by a [Proposal](#proposal) or a [Statement of Work](#statementofworksow), and should be restated in the Requirements.

 Requirements
-: is defined by a [Functional Requirements](#functionalrequirements) or a [Production Specification](#productionspecification) document.
+: What the end product must do.
+Defined by a [Functional Requirements](#functionalrequirements) or a [Production Specification](#productionspecification) document.

 Implementation
-: is defined by a [Production Specification](#productionspecification).
+: How the end product must work.
+Defined by a [Production Specification](#productionspecification).